KrishnaSri-ui/Memory-Card-Game/README.md

 Modify the number of cards in `index.html` by adding or removing card elements.

 ### 2. Change Symbols
-Open `script.js` and update the symbols
+Open `script.js` and update the symbols.

 ### 3. Customize Styles
-Edit style.css to change:Background colors,Card animations,Font styles
+Edit style.css to change: Background colors,Card animations,Font styles.

 ---